MultiSafepay/docs/content/payments/refunds/about-refunds.md

 | 365 days | Alipay, Trustly, WeChat Pay |
 | 730 days | All pay later methods, all banking methods except Trustly |

-## Refunding more than the original transaction amount
+## Refunding more than the original amount amount
 Applies to:

 - All banking methods, except EPS and SEPA Direct Debit